The name Zentalis Pharmaceuticals Inc. (ZNTL) should be kept on your radar - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
-A recent insider transaction in this stock occurred on Aug 10 when Bunker Kevin D. sold 5,000 shares for $30.00 per share.
-The transaction valued at 150,000 led to the insider holds 95,000 shares of the business.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+A recent insider transaction in this stock occurred on Sep 16 when Gallagher Cam sold 10,000 shares for $24.45 per share.
+The transaction valued at 244,497 led to the insider holds 444,385 shares of the business.

 Stock Price History: